nomcomm/IndependentStudy_NolanJahn/brain_segmentation/Segmentation.md

 Once, you know the path to the file, the path has to be coded in the Terminal.
 Below is the code for the Subject Directive command in the Terminal.
-The first line will the code with no path inserted, the next will be the code with the path to my file inserted.
+The first line will be the code with no path inserted, the next will be the code with the path to my file inserted.

 ```
 SUBJECTS_DIR=/path/goes/here